SAP-samples/btp-launchpad-ui-samples/README.md

 # Download and Installation
 To deploy the consumed sample service (required for split destination scenario):
 - Login to cf cli
-- Go to a btp-samples-consumed-service directory
+- Go to the btp-samples-consumed-service directory
 - npm install
 - npm run build:mta
 - npm run deploy